Scarab Club: The early years

-"to promote the mutual acquaintance of art lovers and art workers; to stimulate and guide toward practical expression the artistic sense of the people of Detroit; to advance the knowledge and love of the fine arts in every possible manner; and to maintain a clubhouse for entertainment and social purposes as well as to provide working and exhibit facilities for artist members."
+“to promote the mutual acquaintance of art lovers and art workers, to stimulate and guide toward practical expression the artistic sense of the people of Detroit, and to advance the knowledge and love of the Fine Arts in every possible manner.”

-Renamed the "Scarab Club" in 1913, the club grew in popularity, and member Lancelot Sukert, a Detroit architect, designed the current clubhouse, which opened its doors on October 5, 1928.
-The interior of the club is decorated with objets d'art created and contributed by members over the decades.
-The building showcases exquisite tile sculptures from Pewabic Pottery, including the Scarab Club logo.
+In 1913, the club grew in popularity, and member Lancelot Sukert, a Detroit architect, designed the current clubhouse, which opened its doors on October 5, 1928.
+The interior of the club is decorated with works of art created and contributed by members over the decades.
+The building showcases tile sculptures from Pewabic Pottery, including the Scarab Club logo.
 The ceiling beams of the lounge once served as the club's guest book, and poet Vachel Lindsay signed as one of the first visitors.
 Since then, signing the beam has become a ceremonial honor, and the autographs of artists including John Sloan, Diego Rivera, Pablo Davis, Marcel Duchamp, Norman Rockwell, and John Sinclair appear on the beams.

 American artist, inventor, and automobile pioneer George Schuyler Hodges, of Pontiac, Michigan, was a charter member of the club.

 The club's themed costumed balls, held from 1917 to 1950, were the single most important social event in Detroit each year.
 Life magazine covered the 1937 event with a two-page photo spread, and The Detroit News and The Detroit Free Press also gave the annual balls two pages in their photo sections.
 Radio station WJR broadcast live from the 1937 "Scarabean Cruise" ball.

 For many years The Book Club of Detroit held its regular meetings at the Scarab Club.

 The annual Exhibition of Michigan Artists at the Detroit Institute of Arts was originated by the Scarab Club in 1911.
 In 1915 the Scarab Club Prize became the top award and in 1917 the first Scarab Club Gold Medal was awarded.
 The gold medal is still the club's most prestigious award, given each December at the Gold Medal Exhibition and Dinner.